MrHighTech20/Terraform-Vcenter/README.md

 ## Steps

-1. **Opitional - install WSL 2**
+1. **Optional - install WSL 2**

    I used Linux with WSL because I find it easier, but you can use any OS.

 2. **Install Terraform**

-   You need access officialy page of Terraform and following the steps to install in your computer.
+   You need to access officialy page of Terraform and following the steps to install in your computer.

 3. **Set your environment variables with your VCenter credentials**